 Many children require supplements to ensure they receive adequate amounts of vitamins and minerals such as iron.
 Holt's child nutrition program shows our partner staff how to properly prescribe supplements and make nutritional interventions.
 Some children simply need more nutrition-rich formulas or snacks, and care centers may need to introduce a more diverse array of meal options or adjust menus.
 Even minor changes like these are critical to meeting children's individual nutrition needs.

 Once caregivers are trained on proper nutrition and feeding methods, and on-the-ground staff have recorded a baseline nutrition screening for every child, medical staff begin to regularly monitor and track different aspects of children's growth and development — usually every one-to-three months depending on the child's age, needs and overall health status.
 Holt provides the materials required and a standardized database to ensure children's health results are being properly recorded and analyzed over time.

-Between May 2013 and August 2016, Holt's child nutrition program initiated child growth assessments and anemia screenings to evaluate the health and nutritional status of children.
-Utilizing nutrition screening system tools, we were able to quickly identify children who were malnourished or at risk for malnutrition.
-Baseline and follow-up screenings have now been conducted among more than 986 children at sites across China, Ethiopia, India, Mongolia and Vietnam.
+When children enter Holt's child nutrition program, they start with child growth assessments and anemia screenings to evaluate their health and nutritional status.
+Utilizing nutrition screening system tools, we are able to quickly identify children who are malnourished or at risk for malnutrition.
+More than 18,500 baseline and follow-up screenings have now been conducted among more than 2,576 children at sites across China, Ethiopia, India, Mongolia, the Philippines and Vietnam.